Free Broken Link Checker For E-Commerce Stores

 Quickly identify which URLs are returning 404 Not Found or 403 Forbidden responses.
 These are your highest-priority fixes — they block crawlers and frustrate visitors.

 Spot links that go through 301, 302, or 308 redirects.
-Redirects slow your page down and pass less link equity than direct URLs.
+Each redirect adds an extra step before the final page loads.
 The tool flags them so you can update to the final destination.

 Whether you manage one store or fifty, this tool fits your workflow